 The teams at Venturi and Voxan’s facilities in Monaco also designed a special, high-performance version of the Wattman using state-of-the-art technology.
 This unique machine has now sealed its place in history as the fastest electric motorcycle on the planet.

 Ridden by Max Biaggi, the Wattman set a new world speed record for an electric motorcycle by reaching 366.94 km/h.
-But there is still more to come, with the Voxan team and their rider set to try and beat their own record, in Bolivia in summer 2021.Find out more about mission 05
+But now the adventure continues, as the Voxan team and their rider prepare to set new world records by the end of 2021, in an as-yet secret location.Find out more about mission 05